-Wherever they live throughout the world, members of Pax Christi are united by their purpose, which is expressed in the international statutes: “to work for peace for all humankind, always witnessing to the peace of Christ.”
-They do this through prayer, study and action.
+Wherever they live throughout the world — from Peru to New Zealand, the DR Congo to France, the United States to the Philippines, members of Pax Christi are united by their purpose, which is expressed in the international statutes: “To work for peace for all humankind, always witnessing to the peace of Christ.”
+And we do this through prayer, study and action.

 “Movements like yours are precious.
 They help draw people’s attention to the violence which shatters the harmony between human beings which is at the heart of creation.
 They help to develop conscience, so that justice and the search for the common good can prevail in the relations between individuals and peoples.” ~Pope John Paul II at Assisi, on the 50th Anniversary of Pax Christi International

 Read more about the history of Pax Christi International here.